alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 ## Inverse index

 An inverse index is a data structure that maps keywords to documents.
-This data structure makes trivial finding documents where a certain word appears.
+This data structure makes it trivial to find documents where a certain word appears.
 When a user searches for some query the inverted index is used to retrieve all the documents that match with the keywords in the query.

 To implement the inverse index I've used a `defaultdict` with the signature `dict[str, dict[str, int]]`.
 This is, a mapping that given a word (a `str`) returns another mapping from URL (a `str`) to the number of times that word appears in the URL (a `int`).
-The default value of the mapping is a mapping from URL to `0`, so if we try to get the value of a keyword that doesn't exists in a URL we get a zero.
+The default value of the mapping is a mapping from URL to `0`, so if we try to get the value of a keyword that doesn't exist in a URL we get a zero.

 The logic of the inverse index is defined within a class called `SearchEngine`.
 We initialize it with two private dicts.